 When you’re picking out a motorcycle helmet, always look for one that complies with Department of Transportation (DOT) regulations, fits snugly, has been certified by a reliable safety organization (like the Snell Memorial Foundation).
-While it is not required, both Petro Law Firm and the State of Alabama encourage all bikers to use a facial visor as well.
+While it is not required, both Petro Accident and Injury Attorneys and the State of Alabama encourage all bikers to use a facial visor as well.

-At Petro Law Firm, we know that the majority of Alabama’s bike riders are responsible, law-abiding citizens.
+At Petro Accident and Injury Attorneys, we know that the majority of Alabama’s bike riders are responsible, law-abiding citizens.
 They understand that safety should be their top priority, and always follow the rules.
 However, distracted and irresponsible drivers often cause accidents, leaving them with catastrophic or fatal injuries.
 In 2018 alone, there were almost 1,700 motorcycle crashes in Alabama, according to the Alabama Department of Transportation.